webbmike79-tech/generic-landing-page/README.md

 ## Customize

 - Replace the `:root` color variables with your brand colors.
-- Drop your logo in as `logo.png` next to `index.html`.
+- The header logo is an inline SVG lockup — swap it for your own logo file if you prefer.
-- Swap the "Recent Projects" gallery placeholders for real photos.
+- The quote form submits via `mailto:` by default; point it at Formspree/Jotform (or your own endpoint) and change `you@yourbusiness.com` to your address.
-- Replace the sample reviews, services, and contact details with your own.
+- Swap the "Recent Projects" gallery photos for your own work.

 Footer credit: "Created by Speakeasy Support".